ramit21/angular5-poc/README.md

 **Ans.** via events or via services.

 **Transpiling**
 is the process of compiling one language to another.
 In angular, Traceur compiler converts Typescript into java script code for the browsers.
+Typescript is a superset of javascript with features that modern browsers cannot understand directly.

 TS is not mandatory for writing code angular 2 onwards, but typescript makes things very easy for angular - eg. Decorators.
 Angular heavily uses decorators for marking Components, modules etc. Dependency injection also becomes very easy when using TS.

-**Webpack**: To build and bundle the app:

-Webpack is the module bundler used in angular2 onwards.

-Below command creates following in dist folder: main.bundle,js, polyfil.bundle.js, main.html etc. The main.bundle is the main application code, polyfil is for browser inter-compatibilities.
+**Webpack**: Build optimisation tool.
+It packages our code into bundles and then optimises the bundled code.
 ```
 ng build
 ```
+Above command creates following in dist folder, and injects reference to these in our index.html (you can see this by doing view source on the browser):
+1. main.bundle.js: main application code.
+2. polyfil.bundle.js: browser inter-compatibilities.
+3. styles.bundle.js: all stylesheets.
+4. vendor.bundle.js: 3rd party libraries.
+5. inline.bundle.js:

 Ahead of time compilation: